Basic Mental Ability Assessment

 Time to take: 53 minutes

-Profiles Critical Thinking, Logic and Comprehension Assessment (CTRA) is a timed assessment in three parts.
+Profiles Critical Thinking Assessment (CTA) is a timed assessment in three parts.
 The areas measured are:

 - Evaluative, analytic and inferential, deductive and inductive reasoning